APDPO

 2025-07-16

 Coinciding with AI Appreciation Day, APDPO and Community Health Education Emergency Rescue Services (CHEERS) formally launched a partnership to promote data privacy, cybersecurity, and the responsible use of AI in resilience, initiatives addressing Violence Against Women and Children (VAWC), and elderly care.
+The agreement was signed by APDPO Country Head for the Philippines Magie Antonio and CHEERS founder Dr. Sandy Montano.

 2025-08-07